 And what lesson did we just learn, class?
 Some words from Romans 12:3 sum it up nicely:

 Look, I’m not picking on Don Shula.
-If we were in his shoes that night, we’d no doubt have assumed the same thing.
+If I was in his shoes that night, I’d no doubt have assumed the same thing.
 The truth is, we all need a refresher course in this lesson every now and then.
 As a matter of fact, each of us should be on the lookout because ours just might be coming today.